Linuxfabrik/monitoring-plugins/rpm-lastactivity/README.md

 # Overview

-We recommend to run this check every minute.
+We recommend to run this check once a day.

 # Installation and Usage

-Requirements:
-* Python2 module `psutil`

 ```bash
 ./0-example --help